NRCan/CanFlood/docs/source/06_tutorials.rst

 **Hazard Sampler**

-Move to the ‘Hazard Sampler’ tab, ensure the four hazard rasters are shown in the window and all other fields are default, then **click ‘Sample Rasters’**.
+Move to the ‘Hazard Sampler’ tab, ensure the four hazard rasters are shown in the window and default values are used for other parameters, then **click ‘Sample’**.
 You should see the ‘expos’ data file created in the working directory.

 **Event Variables**